The life of Abraham Lincoln began on February 12, 1809, at Sinking Springs farm in Hodgenville, KY, inside a log cabin.

 Lincoln died at the age of 56 on April 15, 1865, in the Peterson House at 453 10th Street, NW, Washington, D.C., from Booth’s gunshot to the back of his head.

-There is so much more to the story of Abraham Lincoln’s legendary life.
-Discover the details of Lincoln’s life in over 1 billion historical records at GenealogyBank.com.
+There are so many facts about Abraham Lincoln’s legendary life.
+Discover the details of Lincoln’s life and his ancestors in over 2 billion historical records.

 BerryLincolnStore.jpg by Amos Oliver Doyle / CC BY-SA 3.0